-TMJS is actually something over 60 million people in America have.
+About 60 million people in America currently have TMJS.

-For years, the idea that chronic headaches and migraines were linked to the jaw joint had not been taken seriously.
-But, at last the dental and medical communities are working together in an interdisciplinary system of treating Temporomandibular Joint Syndrome.
+For many years, the notion that chronic headaches and migraines were linked to the jaw joint had not been taken seriously.
+But, at last the medical and dental communities are collaborating in an interdisciplinary system of treating Temporomandibular Joint Syndrome.

-Research through the University of Pennsylvania School of Dental Medicine evaluated the presence of Temporomandibular Joint Syndrome in 24 patients referred to a neurology practice.
-The goal was to determine the amount of sufferers referred to a neurology clinic for headaches where TMJS would be the primary reason for pain.
-They determined that 11 of the 24 sufferers with headaches had TMJS.
-That percentage, nearly half, is viewed as a very high proportion compared to the 15 percent in the overall population determined to have TMJS.
+Research through the University of Pennsylvania School of Dental Medicine examined the existence of Temporomandibular Joint Syndrome in twenty-four individuals referred to a neurology practice.
+The objective was to identify the amount of sufferers referred to a neurology clinic for headache where TMJS would be the primary source of pain.
+They discovered that 11 out of the 24 sufferers with headache had TMJS.
+That percentage, nearly half, is deemed a very high proportion when compared to the 15% in the general population determined to have TMJS.

-As proof proceeds to mount regarding the correlation involving headaches and TMJS, individuals who believe they may have this condition should come to our practice.
+As proof continues to mount on the link between headaches and TMJS, patients who feel they may have this problem should come to our practice.
 We have taken advanced training in this treatment.

 • Excessive yawning as you try to adjust your jaw